Georgia grand jury probing Trump's election subversion returns indictment | Politics

 Georgia grand jury probing Trump's election subversion returns indictment

+He has long dismissed the many investigations, including two impeachments, he has faced in his years in politics as a politically motivated "witch hunt."
+Willis could invoke the racketeering law to bring criminal charges against allies who worked with Trump to reverse his defeat.

+Prosecutors interviewed 75 witnesses, including Republican U.S. Senator Lindsey Graham, who asked the state's top election official to examine absentee ballots in Democratic-leaning areas after Trump's defeat, and Trump lawyer Rudy Giuliani, who urged lawmakers not to certify Biden's victory.
+Other Republicans, like Governor Brian Kemp and Secretary of State Brad Raffensperger, resisted the effort to change the outcome.

-It stems from a Jan.
-2, 2021, phone call in which Trump urged Georgia's top election official, Brad Raffensperger, to "find" enough votes to reverse his narrow loss in the state.
+The case stems from a Jan.
+2, 2021, phone call in which Trump urged Raffensperger to "find" enough votes to reverse his narrow loss.
 Raffensperger declined to do so.
-Four days later, on Jan.
-6, 2021, and two weeks before Trump was due to leave office, his supporters stormed the U.S. Capitol in an unsuccessful attempt to prevent lawmakers from certifying Biden's victory.
+Trump supporters stormed the U.S. Capitol four days later on Jan.
+6 in an unsuccessful attempt to prevent lawmakers from certifying Biden's victory.

-Willis also investigated an alleged scheme by the Trump campaign to subvert the U.S. electoral process by submitting false slates of electors, people who make up the Electoral College that elects the president and vice president.
-Trump has denied any wrongdoing, and accuses Willis, an elected Democrat, of being politically motivated.
+Georgia, once reliably Republican, has emerged as one of a handful of politically competitive states that can determine the outcome of presidential elections.
+Trump persists in falsely claiming he won the November 2020 election although dozens of court cases and state probes have found no evidence to support his claim.

-Trump, 77, has been criminally indicted three times so far this year, including once by U.S. Special Counsel Jack Smith on charges of trying to overturn his election defeat.
-He has long dismissed the many investigations, including two impeachments, he has faced in his years in politics as a politically motivated "witch hunt." (additional reporting by Jacqueline Thomsen, Joseph Ax and Sarah N. Lynch; Writing by Andy Sullivan; editing by Scott Malone and Howard Goller)
+His legal woes have not hurt his political prospects so far as his lead over Republican rivals has grown in recent months, according to Reuters/Ipsos polling.
+(Additional reporting by Tim Ahmann, Jacqueline Thomsen, Joseph Ax and Sarah N. Lynch; Writing by Andy Sullivan; editing by Scott Malone and Howard Goller)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)